Computer Information Systems

 Program Description

-The Bachelor of Science (BS) in computer information systems is a degree required as organizations face the challenges of technology management.
-The program provides graduates with business management skills and computer information expertise to manage computer systems in today’s organizations.
-As businesses increasingly rely on technology to provide a competitive advantage, employees with an understanding of both business concepts and computer systems are a necessity.
+The Bachelor of Science in computer information systems is a degree required as organizations face the challenges of technology management.
+The program provides graduates with business management skills and computer information systems expertise to manage computer systems in today’s organizations.
+As businesses increasingly rely on technology to provide a competitive advantage, employees with an understanding of both business concepts and computer information systems are a necessity.
 Graduates of this program are employed in occupations such as systems analysts, analyst/programmers, database administrators, network administrators, web page designers, help desk specialists, and information technology managers.
-Graduates assist businesses with creating, obtaining, and maintaining computer information systems that solve problems and assist in facilitating routine business events.
+Graduates assist businesses with creating, obtaining, and maintaining computer information systems that house the organization’s data which are used to solve problems and assist in facilitating routine business events.
 Computer information systems studies require students to examine computer systems from organizational, social, psychological and technical perspectives.
 Graduates from this program have taken a variety of courses that were developed based on national guidelines for quality degrees in information systems.

-The Associate of Arts (AA) degree provides students an overview of computer information systems and business.
-By earning essential learning credits, the degree also positions students for completion of a four-year degree in business.
+The Associate of Arts in business computer information systems provides students with an overview of computer information systems used in business.
+By earning essential learning credits, the degree positions students for completion of a four-year degree in business or another area of interest.
 The degree program includes the Colorado Statewide General Education Core and meets the lower-division general education requirements at most public institutions in Colorado.
-The AA degree with an emphasis in business computer information systems, in addition to providing students with all of their essential learning, is useful in providing students with a working knowledge of computer hardware and software.
-Common productivity tools such as presentation software, spreadsheets and database management software used in businesses are learned.
-If a student earns an associate’s degree, the Business Computer Information Systems AA degree provides skills that can be used in the workplace immediately.
+The associate degree with an emphasis in business computer information systems, in addition to providing students with much of their essential learning coursework, is useful in providing students with a working knowledge of computer hardware and software, common productivity tools such as presentation software, spreadsheets and database management software used in businesses.
+This degree provides skills that can be used in the workplace immediately.

 Contact Information